ifMixup: Interpolating Graph Pair to Regularize Graph Classification: The Proposed Method

-By this theorem, there is no other pair $(G'_A, G'_B)$ from the training set $\mathcal {C}$ that can be mixed into $\widetilde{G}$ using any $\lambda$.
-Thus, manifold intrusion does not occur under the mild condition of the theorem.
+By this theorem, there is no {\em other pair} $(G'_A, G'_B)$ (different from $G_A$ and $G_B$) from the training set $\mathcal{G}$ that can be mixed into $\widetilde{G}$ using any $\lambda$ due to the {\em uniqueness} in the invertibility.
+That is, it is impossible that the mixed graph $\widetilde{G}$ to coincide with another mixed graph $\widetilde{G'}$ resulting from any other graph pairs or with any other graphs in the training set $\mathcal{G}$ (which has one-hot label).
+Thus, manifold intrusion does not occur under the theorem.

-We note the intrusion-freeness of the proposed ifMixup scheme relies on the fact that input graphs do not have soft (weighted) edges.
-We believe however that there is a potential to extend the scheme to graphs with weighted edges.
-Promising directions include a combination of the following techniques.
-First, instead of recovering edges and node features in tandem (as shown in the proof Theorem \ref{thm:noIntrusion}), we may consider jointly recover both.
-Second we may quantize the edge weights to a set of discrete values and consider a judiciously designed distribution for the mixing coefficient $\lambda$.
-Third, we may insist the ordering of nodes in a graph to reflect certain semantics or graph topology of instance, whereby only allowing a restricted family of alignment schemes of the two graphs before mixing them.
-It is our interest to investigate in these directions further.